 “I went to college and never really pursued a career in the marine industry.
-That is mostly becuase I always wanted to be a firefighter in my hometown.
+That is mostly because I always wanted to be a firefighter in my hometown.
 For years I was a volunteer, and always wanted to get hired, but they never hired me.
 They hired a lot of people coming out of the service with medical backgrounds, like EMTs and paramedics.

-Next I went out to work for a commercial shipping brokerage company for a year and a half, but didn’t bring in enough business.
+Next, I went out to work for a commercial shipping brokerage company for a year and a half, but didn’t bring in enough business.
 Then I worked at the Riverside Yacht Club.
 There was always lots of drama and intrigue to witness, which made it fun.
 And then I found the Newport broker that lead me to FREEDOM!”

 Yachting with Captain Chris aboard FREEDOM:

-“When I started working on FREEDOM, a 1926 Trumpy and sister ship to the presidential yacht SEQUOIA, built in 1929, the Captain was kind of just down and out.
+“When I started working on FREEDOM, a 1926 Trumpy and sister ship to the presidential yacht SEQUOIA, built-in 1929, the Captain was kind of just down and out.
 The last Fourth of July we were at Chelsea Pier with this whole group of New York City, very trendy people on the yacht, when the Captain gets a phone call.
 There was some serious disturbance at his house, and he was very upset talking to his wife and kids.

 The yacht FREEDOM was originally built for a man in Boston who ran out of money.
 Then a lady named J.W.
 Donahue, who was the heiress to the Woolworth’s department store fortune, bought it.
 When she purchased it in the late 1920s it was the largest, private motor yacht in the United States.